 - Read our full EyeBenefits review

-5. Direct Vision Insurance: best for flexibility
+5. Direct Vision Insurance: Best vision insurance for discounts

 We like the flexibility of Direct Vision Insurance’s policies, underwritten by Ameritas Life Insurance, and with access to other associated companies such as EyeMed and VSP, plus discounts and time-saving features.
 For example, if you order your eyewear from Glasses, you can scan your eye prescription and let Direct Vision Insurance deal with the bill.